 Still not sure what ski works best for your terrain?
 Let us explain further…

-Northeast – In the Northeast conditions are typically hard-packed, groomed trails.
+Northeast – Northeast conditions are typically characterized by hard-packed, groomed trails.
 The snow isn’t very deep and it can get icy, so a ski designed for on-trail/on-piste will have a good enough edge to help you dig in and make clear turns.
 They also tend to be more narrow which allows better control of your skis, too.

 Second to terrain is your ability.
 If you are a beginner, don’t shy away from choosing beginner skis.
 It’s more important to ski on something that suits your needs now so that you can improve your level of stability, control, and confidence on the mountain.